Windows81/Roblox-Script-Executor-CLI/README.md

 I used JJSploit for a few years and found that having to deal with GUIs there when most of my other workflows live in PowerShell isn't great for productivity.
 It was a hassle for me to open a new file-selector window and modify a few initial values just to get a script I saved to run.
 Too many clicks!

 To solve that problem, I had to iterate.
-I started out with adding a global renv function `exec` which passes in a file path, relative to `/workspace` and a few other parameters.
-Then I had to modify existing scripts to work with my parameterisation system (using `\_G.EXEC_ARGS`).
-I later added support for `\_G.EXEC_RETURN`, which turned my rudimentary script hub into an extensible function library.
+I started out with adding a global function `getrenv().exec` which passes in a file path, relative to `/workspace` and a few other parameters.
+Then I had to modify existing scripts to work with my parameterisation system.
+I made sure that scripts could also return in case they needed t.
+This transformed my rudimentary script hub into an extensible function library!

 I wasn't done yet!
 I wrote a Python program to hook the WeAreDevs DLL through `finj.exe` and connected with named pipes from the comfort of my terminal.
 The output was still printed onto the developer console, which still required mouse intervention -- so I wrote clunky wrapper code that pipes module output into the console (and not using rconsoleprint).
 It has since improved drastically.